This is written by Christine Trac (@christinetrac1)

 To my surprise, the support from the Twitter community was amazing.
 People were saying things like:

-BIPM taught me that being vulnerable isn’t a weakness but a strength.
+Being vulnerable isn’t a weakness but a strength

 Kevon and the building in the public community has shown me that I can build a personal brand and promote my products and services by sharing my stories (including the vulnerable ones) and work.